Need to know tips to help you choose the date and accommodations for your wedding in Las Vegas

 The Resort Choices: Off or on Las Vegas Boulevard

-On the Strip: If you still want to stay in the heart of the strip, and these hotels can double for a place to have your wedding ceremony if you don’t have a large guest count.
+Vegas Strip weddings: If you still want to stay in the heart of the strip, and these hotels can double for a place to have your wedding ceremony if you don’t have a large guest count and are considering a Las Vegas elopement.
 Some of the suites do accommodate and give enough standing room for visiting guests there for a wedding ceremony.

 - The Polo Towers is an affordable and great option to consider.
 I have performed ceremonies there at the pool area.
 It’s a nice option to consider.